 PowerShell is actually very different from the Command Prompt.
 It uses different commands, known as cmdlets in PowerShell.
 Many system administration tasks — from managing the registry to WMI (Windows Management Instrumentation) — are exposed via PowerShell cmdlets, while they aren’t accessible from the Command Prompt.

-PowerShell makes use of pipes, just as Linux and other Unix-like systems do.
-Pipes allow you to pass the output of one cmdlet to the input of another cmdlet, using multiple cmdlets in sequence to manipulate the same data.
-Unlike Unix-like systems, which can only pipe streams of characters (text), PowerShell pipes objects between cmdlets.
+PowerShell makes use of pipes—just as Linux does—that allow you to pass the output of one cmdlet to the input of another cmdlet.
+Thus, you can use multiple cmdlets in sequence to manipulate the same data.
+Unlike Unix-like systems—which can only pipe streams of characters (text)—PowerShell pipes objects between cmdlets.
 And pretty much everything in PowerShell is an object, including every response you get from a cmdlet.
 This allows PowerShell to share more complex data between cmdlets, operating more like a programming language.

-PowerShell isn’t just a shell you use.
-It’s a powerful scripting environment that can be used to create complex scripts for managing Windows systems much more easily than you could with the Command Prompt.
+PowerShell isn’t just a shell.
+It’s a powerful scripting environment you can use to create complex scripts for managing Windows systems much more easily than you could with the Command Prompt.

 When You Would Want to Use PowerShell

-However, PowerShell can be a much more powerful command-line environment than the Windows command prompt.
-For example, we’ve shown you how to use the PowerShell environment built into Windows to perform a search-and-replace operation to batch rename multiple files in a folder — something that would normally require installing a third-party program.
-This is the sort of thing that Linux users were once able to do with their command-line environment, while Windows users were left out.
+However, PowerShell can be a much more powerful command-line environment than the Command Prompt.
+For example, we’ve shown you how to use the PowerShell environment built into Windows to perform a search-and-replace operation to batch rename multiple files in a folder—something that would normally require installing a third-party program.
+This is the sort of thing that Linux users have always been able to do with their command-line environment, while Windows users were left out.

-However, PowerShell isn’t like the Linux terminal — it’s a bit more complicated, and the average Windows user won’t see many benefits from playing with it.
+However, PowerShell isn’t like the Linux terminal.
+It’s a bit more complicated, and the average Windows user might not see many benefits from playing with it.

 System administrators will want to learn PowerShell so they can manage their systems more efficiently.
-If you need to write a script to automate various system administration tasks, you should do it with PowerShell.
+And if you ever need to write a script to automate various system administration tasks, you should do it with PowerShell.

 PowerShell Equivalents of Common Commands